Book Chat 1 – Halfway to the Grave

 Now, back to the actual post…

 Halfway to the Grave: Night Huntress Book 1 by Jeaniene Frost has a 4.5 star rating on Amazon with over 1,600 reviews.
 On Goodreads, there are over 139,000 ratings and the average is 4.14.
 Clearly, the book has been well-received.
 It was recommended to me in various FB reader groups and sat in my Kindle TBR pile for quite a while.
+Below is the blurb in case you haven’t checked it out!

 I’m late to the party, but I’m glad I joined the ranks of those who enjoyed the read – I will also recommend it to others.